-- The process of teaching and learning supports students' individual and social development and respects their needs. - The process of teaching and learning is flexible, considers different modes of delivery, where appropriate, uses a variety of pedagogical methods and facilitates the achievement of planned learning outcomes. - Students are encouraged to take an active role in creating the learning process. - The implementation of student-centered learning and teaching encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher. - Teaching methods, tools and material used in teaching are modern, effective, support the use of modern educational technologies and are regularly updated. - Practical and theoretical studies are interconnected. - The organisation and the content of practical training, if applicable, support achievement of planned learning outcomes and meet the needs of the stakeholders.

-- Mutual respect within the learner-teacher relationship is promoted. - Assessment is appropriate, transparent, objective and supports the development of the learner. - The criteria for and method of assessment, as well as criteria for marking, are published in advance. - Assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved.
+- The process of teaching and learning supports students' individual and social development and respects their needs. - The process of teaching and learning is flexible, considers different modes of delivery, where appropriate, uses a variety of pedagogical methods and facilitates the achievement of planned learning outcomes. - Students are encouraged to take an active role in creating the learning process. - The implementation of student-centered learning and teaching encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher. - Teaching methods, tools and material used in teaching are modern, effective, support the use of modern educational technologies and are regularly updated. - Practical and theoretical studies are interconnected. - The organisation and the content of practical training, if applicable, support achievement of planned learning outcomes and meet the needs of the stakeholders. - Mutual respect within the learner-teacher relationship is promoted. - Assessment is appropriate, transparent, objective and supports the development of the learner. - The criteria for and method of assessment, as well as criteria for marking, are published in advance. - Assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved.
 Students are given feedback, which, if necessary, is linked to advice on the learning process. - Assessment, where possible, is carried out by more than one examiner.

-We met with all the resident teaching staff which means that we had a comprehensive view of the entire teaching staff of CIIM.
-We met 7 resident teaching staff and 2 visiting teaching staff almost all of them holding a PhD, having studied abroad and with many years of either academic or professional experience.
+One day before our visit in the Limassol branch, we had visited the Nicosia branch, where we met with all the resident teaching staff which means that we had a comprehensive view of the entire teaching staff of CIIM.
+It is important to note that the programme offered in the two premises is identical.
+Hence, our previous visit to the Nicosia branch was of vital importance for assessing this programme.
+In Nicosia, we met 7 resident teaching staff and 2 visiting teaching staff almost all of them holding a PhD, having studied abroad and with many years of either academic or professional experience.
 They all seem engaged and professional and have very good English language skills.
 They all seemed very pleased with the working conditions at CIIM.
 They appear to take teaching seriously and are supportive of the initiatives regarding research (i.e. they all seem to be doing some research, attending conferences and the like, and have a good understanding of the value of doing research for an educational institution).
+In Limassol we met again Mr. Savvides and Mr. Jacovides who is the CIIM Limassol Branch Director.